10m+

 That’s why you should start by seeking the expert advice of a trusted construction professional and an estate agent with knowledge of your area.

-Take a look at other developments close by, to get a feel for what works.
+Look at other developments close by to get a feel for what works.

 If you found this article helpful, you might also find our article on how much value a garden office could add to your home informative, too.